Mielon-Dev/Project_JBMX/README.md

 ⚠️ Removing, hiding, or editing credits is **strictly forbidden** (see LICENSE).

+## Important!
+We DON'T HAVE the rights to all models on the map.
+Remember to credit original Jailbreak authors.

 ## How to use
 1. Download selected `.rbxl` file.
 2. Open it in Roblox Studio (`File > Open`).